rimuadmin/TeensyMaestro-Hardware/README.md

 ## Wiring Header Connectors

 ### Headers
 There are a large number of headers on the reverse side of the board for connections to elsewhere inside the TeensyMaestro.
 There are some headers that must be connected (SLICE A and SLICE B), but the remainder are optional.
-If you use CW, you will want to wire KEY OUT, PADDLES and/or ST KEY to rear connectors and CW MSGS to momentary switches elsehwhere in the enclosure.
+If you use CW, you will want to wire KEY OUT, PADDLES and/or ST KEY to rear connectors and CW MSGS to momentary switches elsewhere in the enclosure.

 The PCB is designed to hold JST-XH sockets for the headers.
 These are readily available in pre-wired packs from Amazon.
 If another connector type is preferred, these could be substituted with any 2.54mm pitch socket.